Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.JobRouter/samples/Sample2_ClassificationWithPriorityRuleAsync.md

 // define the classification policy var classificationPolicyId = "expression-priority";
-var classificationPolicy = await routerClient.CreateClassificationPolicyAsync(
+var classificationPolicy = await routerAdministration.CreateClassificationPolicyAsync(
-    id: classificationPolicyId,
-    new CreateClassificationPolicyOptions()
+    new CreateClassificationPolicyOptions(classificationPolicyId: classificationPolicyId)
     {
-        PrioritizationRule = new AzureFunctionRule("<insert azure function rule URI>") // this will check whether the job has a label "Escalated" set to "true"
+        PrioritizationRule = new FunctionRule(new Uri("<insert azure function rule URI>")) // this will check whether the job has a label "Escalated" set to "true"
     });

 Console.WriteLine($"Classification policy successfully created with id: {classificationPolicy.Value.Id} and priority rule of type: {classificationPolicy.Value.PrioritizationRule.Kind}");